 The herbivore Blennies are often underfed.
 They love grazing all day on fresh vegetables or algae growing in the tank.
 But often the plant materials growing in the tank are not enough for them to survive on.
 It is important that they have enough food to feed on throughout the day.

 Some examples of herbivorous Blennies include the Lawnmower Blenny and the Bicolor Blenny.
 It’s also worth noting that all Blennies can be fed on fish flakes or pellets.
 For the herbivorous types, it is important that the flakes or pellets have a lot of ground vegetables, vitamins, and other essential nutrients.

 It’s also easy to tell what food your Blenny can eat by observing its behavior.
 The Blennies that eat vegetables prefer dwelling at the bottom of the tank grazing on vegetables or living vegetation in their tank.

 Some people even use some Blenny species as cleaner fish to deal with stubborn algae growth in their aquariums.

 Carnivorous Blennies like the Fang variety of Blennies mostly swim near the surface.
-Even with the knowledge of how the herbivorous and carnivorous Blenny fish behave, it’s important to consult the breeder or pet store seller on what to feed your fish before taking it home.
+Even with the knowledge of how the herbivorous and carnivorous Blenny fish behave, it’s important to talk with the breeder or pet store on what to feed your fish before taking it home.